 I. General Information

 II.
 Election of Executive Officers

-This year, the Representative Assembly will elect a president, vice president, secretary-treasurer and two members of the Executive Committee for three year terms.
+This year, the Representative Assembly will elect two members of the Executive Committee for three year terms.
 The following candidates have filed for the two Executive Committee seats (listed in order of filing).